Rafael Devers: 2021

 On January 15, 2021, Devers and the Red Sox reached agreement on a $4.575 million one-year deal to avoid arbitration.
 Devers returned as Boston's primary third baseman, and on July 1 was named the AL starter at that position for the 2021 All-Star Game.
 On September 4, Devers hit a three-run home run against Cleveland—it was his 33rd home run of the season and gave him 100 RBIs for the second time in his career.
-Overall during the regular season, Devers batted .279 in 156 games with 38 home runs and 113 RBIs.
+Overall during the regular season, Devers batted .279 in 156 games with 38 home runs and 113 RBIs, as on defense he led AL third basemen in errors for the fourth straight year, while also leading all major league third basemen, with 22.

 He also played in 11 postseason games, batting 13-for-44 (.295) as the Red Sox advanced to the ALCS.
-During Game 2 of the ALCS, both J. D. Martinez and Devers hit grand slams, marking the first time an MLB team had two grand slams in a playoff game.
+During Game 2 of the ALCS, both JD Martinez and Devers hit grand slams, marking the first time an MLB team had two grand slams in a playoff game.
 On November 11, Devers was announced as the AL recipient of the Silver Slugger Award for third basemen.
 He also received votes in American League MVP balloting, finishing in 11th place, and was selected as the second-team third baseman on the All-MLB Team.

 2022

 On March 23, 2022, Devers signed a $11.2 million contract with the Red Sox, avoiding salary arbitration.
 He was again the team's regular third baseman.
 In voting for the All-Star Game, Devers was selected by fans to the AL starting lineup.
 On July 23, he was placed on the 10-day injured list due to right hamstring inflammation.
-For the season, Devers batted .295 with 27 home runs and 88 RBIs in 141 games.
+For the season, Devers batted .295 with 27 home runs and 88 RBIs in 141 games, as on defense he led AL third basemen in errors for the fifth straight year, with 14.
 He was also named a finalist for the Hank Aaron Award, a Silver Slugger Award, and the All-MLB Team.

 2023

 On January 3, 2023, Devers and the Red Sox agreed to a $17.5 million salary for the 2023 season.
-On January 11, Devers and the Red Sox signed a ten-year contract extension worth $313.5 million, which will take effect in the 2024 season.
+On January 11, Devers agreed to a 10-year, $313.5 million contract extension which will take effect in the 2024 season.

+Across 153 games for the Red Sox in 2023, Devers batted .271/.351/.500 with 33 home runs and 100 RBI, as on defense he led AL third basemen in errors for the sixth straight year, while also leading all major league third basemen, with 19.

+On November 9, Devers was announced as the AL recipient for the Silver Slugger Award at third base, his second.